Updated: 12th February 2021

 Strict rules apply to the process, however, and if a company owes money to creditors, company dissolution is not a legitimate option.
 Some directors successfully close down their company in this way in a deliberate attempt to avoid creditor action, but it is often the case that creditors find out what has happened and simply apply for its reinstatement.

-HMRC does not always realise that a company exists during its first year, and that tax and other liabilities are owed, as no Annual Return or other documentation has yet been filed.
+HMRC does not always realise that a company exists during its first year, and that tax and other liabilities are owed, as no confirmation statement or other documentation has yet been filed.
 Directors have been known to walk away from a company that is newly-formed and struggling financially, simply by applying for strike-off.

 Once an application to strike off the company has been filed, copies must be sent to all ‘interested parties.’
 These will include creditors such as HMRC, the bank, suppliers, as well as members and employees of the company.